Singaporean children are some of the world’s most over-scheduled. Even during the March school holidays, they’re probably not spared.

 Empathy must be cultivated over time.
 It is certainly not built by spending 10 hours a day in tuition classes for the first 18 years of your life.
 If anything, an over-scheduled life removes the need to think and feel, and forces kids to operate on auto-pilot—a surefire way to grow up to become a zombie-like office worker.

 Volunteering as a family is an effective way to teach your kids to build empathy for others, and also to experience a wider spectrum of emotions than just “exam stress”.
-Some options include packing and delivering food at Willing Hearts for elderly beneficiaries, befriending elderly at Peacehaven Nursing Home at Bedok, or lead fund raising efforts to make a donation for the cause of their choice.
+Some options include volunteering with Its Raining Raincoats, food preparation for the Soup Kitchen at Willing Hearts, join the Red Cross Junior, or get busy packing food with The Food Bank Juniors Club.

 As an added bonus, a day helping out at the Cat Welfare Society is cheaper than a trip to the zoo, while interacting with underprivileged children will most definitely stop the frequency with which your child begs for the PlayStation games.
 Win-win!